Treatment for Vestibular Dysfunction

 - Visual acuity, refraction, eye health evaluation, and peripheral vision testing

 Following the examination, the neuro-optometrist will provide the patient with an individualized treatment plan, also known as neuro-optometric rehabilitation therapy.
 This therapy rehabilitates the visual, perceptual, and motor disorder and is great for patients of all ages.

 The rehabilitation program incorporates in-office and at-home exercises for the remediation and management of the patient’s visual problems.

 Vestibular Dysfunction often requires a multidisciplinary approach.
 In addition to neuro-optometrists, the rehabilitation team may include neurologists, rehab physicians, nurses, physical and occupational therapists, speech-language pathologists, neuropsychologists, and audiologists.

 Neuro-Optometric Rehabilitation for Vestibular Dysfunction

 After reviewing any relevant medical documentation from your neurologist, occupational therapist, physiotherapist, etc, Dr. Marianne Hopkins will then perform a Neuro-Visual Assessment to identify and correct the underlying cause(s) of the disorder.
-The The Niagra Vision Therapy Centre at Dr. Hopkins & Associates will then craft a personalized treatment plan for your recovery.
+The The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry will then craft a personalized treatment plan for your recovery.